finasilvasantiste/udacity_data_engineering_nanodegree__project_1/README.md

 # Project: Data Modeling with Postgres

+## Summary
+- The imaginary startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
+- The data sources are log files and song metadata files, both types are in `.json`.
+- This ETL Pipeline makes that data available in an easy-to-consume/easy-to-analyze format while making sure a useful relationship between data points exists.

 ## Set up
 - The db runs in a docker container, as described in this [knowledge article](https://knowledge.udacity.com/questions/59537).
 - Install the dependencies listed in `requirements.txt`